Contents

 No one can hear me.
 What do I do?

 1. Are you using the correct mic?
-Click the Settings (⚙️) button, then click Audio and look at the 'Microphone' setting to check.
+Click the Settings (⚙️) button, then click Audio and review the 'Microphone' setting to check.

 2. Are you using a headset or mic with a physical mute button?
 Make sure it’s not muted.